Interact with smart contracts

 In Ethereum, the ABI specification is a way to encode the interface of a smart contract that's comprehensible to your user interface.
 The ABI is an array of method-describing objects, and when you feed this and the address into a contract-abstraction library, the ABI tells those libraries about what methods to provide, and how to compose transactions to call those methods.

-Example libraries include:
+Example libraries include the following:

 If your dapp publishes a new pre-compiled smart contract, it might need to include some bytecode.
 You don't know the contract address in advance; you must publish the contract, watch for the transaction to be processed, and then extract the final contract's address from the completed transaction.